jst-seminar-rostlab-tum/genomics.ai/Machine_Learning/scarches-api/README.md

 ```
 The given configuration is then merged with our default configuration and given to the
 models.
 The models then store the computed results under `generated_output_path` and
-our REST API returns the HTTP status code 200.
+our REST API returns the used configuration and computes the results asynchronously.

 ### Deployment
 The Dockerfile in this directory can be used to build a deployable API image containing